Explaining 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I: Conclusions

 \section{Conclusions}

-In summary, we have proven that somewhat anomalous data produced at LEP and the LHC in $b\bar b$ and $\tau^+\tau^-$ as well as $\gamma\gamma$ final states, respectively, all clustering in a 10 GeV or so mass window around 95 GeV, are consistent with the possibility of the 2HDM-Type I in inverted mass hierarchy explaining these.
-Specifically, two configurations are possible: one where both the (degenerate) $h$ and $A$ states cooperate to explain the aforementioned anomalies and another where only the $h$ states does so.
-This is an intriguing result, as such Higgs states can well be probed in collateral signatures specific to the 2HDM Type-I in inverted mass hierarchy, as emphasised in various previous literature \cite{Arhrib:2016wpw,Arhrib:2017wmo,Arhrib:2017uon,Arhrib:2020tqk,Arhrib:2021xmc,Wang:2021pxc,Arhrib:2021yqf,Li:2023btx}.
-To aid testing this theoretical hypothesis, we have produced two pairs of BPs amenable to further phenomenological analysis, each pair corresponding to one of the above two solutions, wherein the parameter space point giving the best fit to all anomalies.
+In summary, we have proven that somewhat anomalous data produced at LEP and the LHC in $b\bar b$ as well as $\tau^+\tau^-$ and $\gamma\gamma$ final states, respectively, all clustering in a mass window around 95 GeV, are consistent with the possibility of the 2HDM Type-I in inverted mass hierarchy (i.e., $m_H=125$ GeV) explaining these through one of its neutral Higgs states.
+Specifically, only one configuration is possible: the one where both the (degenerate) $h$ and $A$ states cooperate to explain the aforementioned anomalies, if we take the ATLAS result into account.
+This is an intriguing finding, as such a Higgs state can also be probed in collateral signatures specific to the 2HDM Type-I in inverted mass hierarchy, as emphasised in various previous literature \cite{Arhrib:2016wpw,Arhrib:2017wmo,Arhrib:2017uon,Arhrib:2020tqk,Arhrib:2021xmc,Wang:2021pxc,Arhrib:2021yqf,Li:2023btx}.
+To aid testing this theoretical hypothesis, we have produced a BP amenable to further phenomenological analysis, wherein the parameter space point is giving the best fit to all anomalies.
+We also found that there does not exist a solution for only the CP-even case, that could explain the three anomalies simultaneously in the 2HDM Type-I even within $2 \sigma$.